salehtl/checklist-app/README.md

 bun start
 ```

+## Routing & Data Fetching

+This template now includes [TanStack Router](https://tanstack.com/router) and
+[TanStack Query](https://tanstack.com/query).
+The router configuration lives in
+`src/router.tsx` and is mounted together with a `QueryClient` in
+`src/frontend.tsx`.

 This project was created using `bun init` in bun v1.2.17.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.